Brownlee retiring from electorate race, hints at Speaker

-Longstanding National MP Gerry Brownlee announced today he would not contest the Ilam electorate at the next election, a strong indication he wants to be Speaker should National win in 2023.
+Long-standing National MP Gerry Brownlee announced he would not contest the Ilam electorate at the next election, a strong indication he wants to be Speaker should National win in 2023.

 Brownlee has stood in the Christchurch electorate of Ilam at each election since he entered Parliament in 1996 - he contested the 1993 election in neighbouring Sydenham, but lost to Alliance leader Jim Anderton.